 The Durga Pratima is unique as you can see Maa Durga seated on the lap of Shiva as Hara-Gouri.
 I couldn’t visit the Pujo but my friend Amrita shared with me a photograph which she clicked on her visit.

 This blog post is still in the incomplete version.
 I shall keep on adding to the list of Bonedi Barir Durga Puja in Kolkata as I get a chance to visit more in the coming years.
 The above-mentioned are some of the most prominent ones and you won’t find any difficulty in finding the houses.

 Address: Ram Seth Road, 78-Nimtala Ghat Street of Kolkata North 700005

-The Duttas of Hathkhola is one of the most aristocratic families of Bengal.
+The Duttas of Hathkhola are one of the most aristocratic families of Bengal.
 The Duttas are the descendants of Jagat Ram Dutta who worked as a “Deewan” under the East India Company of Patna.
-Durga Puja in this family was introduced by Jagat Ram Dutta himself from the year 1794.
+Durga Puja in this family was introduced by Jagat Ram Dutta himself in the year 1794.

 POPULAR BONEDI BARIR PUJO IN THE INTERIORS OF WEST BENGAL